Our editors pick their favorite October Prime Day 2023 deals at Amazon

 Our editors' favorite Amazon Prime Day deals

-The folllowing deals have been chosen by CBS Essentials editors as some of the best of the sale.
+The following deals have been chosen by CBS Essentials editors as some of the best of the sale.
 Check back here regularly -- we'll be adding more picks throughout the two-day sale.

 Best ever pricing: Apple AirPods Pro 2 are just $189 (24% off)